 Family members who suspect their loved one or friend has the signs of poor nutrition should consult with an experienced South Carolina nursing home malnutrition and dehydration attorney.
-The lawyers at McGowan, Hood & Felder, LLC, have been helping victims of nursing home abuse and neglect for years.
+The lawyers at McGowan, Hood, Felder & Phillips, LLC, have been helping victims of nursing home abuse and neglect for years.
 We investigate your case, speak with witnesses, review video, subpoena records, and request extensive discovery to determine why the lack of nutrition happened and how it should have been prevented.
-We work with doctors who conduct blood tests to accurately determine a patient’s health.
+We work with doctors who conduct blood tests to accurately determine a patient's health.

 Please phone 803-327-7800 to speak with a lawyer for free or complete our contact form.
 We handle cases on a contingency fee basis.
 Our firm has locations in Anderson, Columbia, Georgetown, Rock Hill, and Sumter